DeskShare homepage Deutsch Français Español Portuguese

 4. View your camera remotely

-5. Configuring Your Camera and PC for Internet Streaming
+5. Configuring Your PC for Internet Broadcasting

 Get the inside track on all the hot news regarding DeskShare products, new releases, special promotions and discounts.